How to prepare your dog for back-to-school time

 Consider getting a pet camera

 Many cameras are fitted with speakers that allow you to communicate with your pet, providing reassurance even when you’re not around.
-Some can even throw treats to your dog when they’re behaving or as an added distraction from your absence.
+Some can even throw treats to your dog when they’re behaving, or as an added distraction from your absence!

 Play soothing sounds for your pet

-Your pet has been surrounded by and gotten used to noise and activity during the holidays and may feel anxious from a sudden change to a quiet house.
 You can help them cope with the day ahead by providing constant background noise, such as the radio or a lively television talk show.

 Keep calm around your pet

-We all have different routines when it comes to leaving the house, switching off appliances, checking other doors, picking up the keys, turning off the lights and saying our goodbyes.
-Our pets often associate these cues with separation and can cause stress even before you’ve left.
-Stay calm, provide a treat as a distraction and simply walk out of the house, helping set a relaxing tone for your pet’s day.
+Our pets often associate these cues with separation, which can cause stress; even before you’ve left.
+So, instead of following your usual routine, stay calm, provide a treat as a distraction, then simply walk out of the house.
+By transforming the way you leave the house, you’re helping to set a relaxing tone for your pet’s day.

 Need help with a stressed pet?